issaharnoam/simple-dns-sniffer/README.md

 Note
 ----------
 This fork was created for experimental support for MacOS - some code tailoring was applied.
-Not fully tested but may server for POC.
+Not fully tested but may be useful for POCs.

 Background
 ----------